paldhous/refine-geocoder/README.md

 # refine-geocoder

-`refine_geocoder.json` will geocode a simple list of addresses from [Open Refine](http://openrefine.org/) using the [Bing](http://msdn.microsoft.com/en-us/library/ff701715.aspx) and [MapQuest Open](http://developer.mapquest.com/web/products/open) APIs.
+`refine_geocoder.json` will geocode a simple list of addresses from [Open Refine](http://openrefine.org/) using the [Bing](http://msdn.microsoft.com/en-us/library/ff701715.aspx) and [MapQuest Open Nominatim](http://open.mapquestapi.com/nominatim/) APIs.

 It fetches JSON, which is parsed using [GREL](https://github.com/OpenRefine/OpenRefine/wiki/Google-refine-expression-language), Refine's expression language, to give columns for latitude and longitude from each service, plus the following: